dbriones49/VLAN-Configuration/README.md

 ## Testing

 Our next step is to test the network segregation.
 We will ping VLAN 20 from VLAN 10, between PC0 and PC3, by  using the terminal.
-The terminal confirms a time out, which is due becuase the router needs to be configured for inter-VLAN routing.
+The terminal confirms a time out, which is due because the router needs to be configured for inter-VLAN routing.